ev14photo/AJAXTerminologyServerClient/README.md

 # Sample

 sample.html is a basic example with two fields and the corresponding code field for each description.
 A log with id codding_log is included to debug description selection and code assignations is included in the page.
+Input text coding is shown in this example to show the name, id, config and class assignation.
 ![logo](/sample.png "Sample File Screenshot")